Want to hike with new friends?Join a group trip

 Meals: B,D

-The walk today is a steady climb to Rabanal Del Camino so we recommend that you start early to avoid the hottest part of the day.
-Walk through the village and follow the tree lined pavements before passing a polar grove and the River Jerga arriving at Murias de Rechivaldo.
-You will walk through the village of Santa Catalina de Somoza and onto El Ganso.
-The landscape will change into densely populated oak trees, heather and conifers as you ascend “los Montes de Leon” before reaching Rabanal Del Camino (1200m), a charming mountain village.
+The walk today is a steady climb to Rabanal del Camino so we recommend that you start early to avoid the hottest part of the day.
+Walk through the village and follow the tree lined pavements before passing a poplar grove and the River Jerga, arriving at Murias de Rechivaldo.
+Continue through the village of Santa Catalina de Somoza and on to El Ganso.
+The landscape changes to dense oak trees, heather and conifers as you ascend “los Montes de Leon”, before reaching Rabanal del Camino (1200m), a charming mountain village.
+Distance 20km/12.5mi

 Meals: B,D